MakeSchool-Tutorials/Core-Data-Tutorial/P00-Introduction/content.md

 >
 > If Fast App Switching does not work in the Simulator, try removing all apps from memory by selecting Hardware —> Restart from the Simulator’s menu.

-Let's work on getting that data to persist even after a memory removal!
+We've got a ways to go in order to fully get the data to persist after a memory removal, so let's get started by building out our model for CoreData!